overmesgit/test_news_project/README.md

 ```

 ## Production Run
-Set secret key and allow host for production use
+Set secret key and allow host in settings for production use
 ```
 ./manage.py runserver
 ```

 ## Structure
+####
+Currently solution consist from one application - news

+Main parts:

+- models with NewsModel and NewsSourceModel
+- scrapers with base structure and implementation for apinews.org
+- views for http views
+- views_api for api views

-About django rest framework and throttling.
+####About django rest framework and throttling

-Main models

-Unique key for news

-## Todo
-fix fetch data errors
+Creating REST API with django, django-rest-framework is the most popular and convenient way.
+Because in test description was mentioned not to use unnecessary frameworks,
+I decided to make it from scratch.
+So I could not use django-rest-framework Throttling class and
+created my own middleware.